 Google Sheets Training

-Cobry provide advanced Google Sheets training, along with our standard G Suite training sessions which you can find out more about here.
+Cobry provide advanced Google Sheets training, along with our standard Google Workspace (G Suite) training sessions which you can find out more about here.

-If you’re interested in providing your team with some training on any area of G Suite, please don’t hesitate to book a discovery call or get in touch via the details below.
+If you’re interested in providing your team with some training on any area of Google Workspace, please don’t hesitate to book a discovery call or get in touch via the details below.